Meet the Team

 Emma Pritchard – Journalist

-My name is Emma Pritchard and I’m very happy to introduce myself as the newest member of the Clarence Valley Independent.
+My name is Emma Pritchard and I’m very happy to introduce myself as a member of the Clarence Valley Independent since Aug 2020.

 I’m a born and bred Grafton girl who kicked off my media career at The Daily Examiner in 2011.
 I spent the next three years working as a journalist and features writer.
 I also wrote a weekly column, Girl Talk, which appeared in Coastal Views.
-Do you remember me yet?
+Do you remember?

 Writing has always been a passion of mine, especially creative writing.
 I love inspiring, entertaining, and educating people through my work and I’m stoked to have been given the opportunity to do it again.

 I love exploring the Clarence Valley, visiting the local pubs for a counter meal and a coldie, and supporting local businesses.
 Our community is full of unique characters, each one with a story to tell.
-I can’t wait to begin sharing them with you again.
+I love sharing them with you again.

 Neve Sakac – Admin Assistant.